Are Okinawa Sea Snakes Dangerous? What Snorkelers Should Actually Worry About

 Are guided boat tours safer than beach snorkeling?

 They can be safer for many visitors because you often avoid walking through shallow rocky areas, receive gear and safety instructions, and snorkel at sites chosen according to the day’s conditions.
-However, tours can still be affected by weather, waves, currents, and personal swimming ability.
+However, tours can still be affected by weather, waves, currents, seasickness, and personal swimming ability.

 Is Okinawa snorkeling safe for children?